kurstiedehaven/literature-nook/README.md

 ## [Contribution](#contribution)

 Please do not contribute to this repository.
 You may fork this one and make your own.
+A HUGE shoutout to Edward for helping me fix bugs and staying up until 3 in the morning to help me!!

 ## [Test](#test)